d4rckh/grc2/README.md

 ## Operating System support

-The server is fully supported on Linux but unknown on Windows (everything should work unless you are trying to compile a linux implant, but not guarantees).
+The server is fully supported on Linux but unknown on Windows.
 The client is fully supported on Windows, with lack of features on Linux.

 ### Server Support